ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Destination Point allows for a specific scene marker that can be teleported to.
+Allows for a specific scene marker or specific area within the scene that can be teleported to.

-The destination points can provide a useful way of having specific teleport locations in a scene.

-The destination points can also have a locked state if the `Enable Teleport` flag is disabled.
+**Prefab Usage:**
+* Place the `VRTK/Prefabs/DestinationPoint` prefab at the desired location within the scene.
+* Uncheck the `Enable Teleport` checkbox to lock the destination point and prevent teleporting to it.
+* Uncheck the `Snap To Point` checkbox to provide a destination area rather than a specific point to teleport to.

 ### Inspector Parameters